Because Critical Thinking Is a Prerequisite for Life

 Economics Minor Curriculum

 To receive a minor in economics you must take 24 credits of economics courses with a grade of C- or better.
 Two courses are required, ECON 206 (4 credits) & ECON 207 ( 4 credits), you are free to choose the remaining 16 credits.
-(HNRS 202 can count for the required courses (206 & 207) in content, but only counts as 4 of the required 24 credits.)
+(HNRS 202 can count for the required course (206 & 207) in content, but only counts as 4 of the required 24 credits.)

 The two required courses give you the fundamentals of economic theory which will help you succeed in the elective courses.
 If you are a business major you already take ECON 206 & ECON 207 as part of the foundation for most business major areas.
+For more information on the minor see the Economics Minor listed in the University Catalog.

 The additional 16 credits of elective courses can include any remaining economics courses except ECON 446 and ECON 447, since these two courses are designed for students entering the teaching profession.